neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 **the content and styling of the site is identical.**
 In other words, the site is not _dependent_ on Javascript to display anything authored by me.

-So, why did I include JS at all?
+Why did I include JS at all?
 The script serves a few purposes, in order of decreasing importance:

 0. The color scheme selector is not keyboard-accessible by default.
 Label elements can be clicked to activate their corresponding input controls, but keyboard interactions don't work.
-A few event listeners override the default behavior for focusing and the space bar, and the labels behave a bit more like buttons or links.
+A few event listeners override the default behavior for tab-focus and the space bar, causing the labels behave more like buttons or links.

 1. The color scheme preference does not persist across page navigation.
 Javascript is necessary to read or write any form of browser storage.
-Without that persistence, the color scheme choice resets to the browser default (read from the `@media` query) on every new page visited.
+Without that persistence, the color scheme choice resets to the browser default on every new page visited.

 2. The comment system, [Giscus](https://giscus.app/),
 needs a notification to match its color scheme with the main site.
-Giscus itself also uses some Javascript of its own---but it is all contained in an iframe.
+Giscus itself also uses some Javascript of its own---but it's all contained in an iframe.

 Notice that all of these features relate purely to the controls of an aesthetic aspect of the site.